confluentinc/demo-scene/ansible-tower/README.md

 ## Usage
 Fork this repo.
 Your fork will serve as a repo containing your Infrastructure-as-Code.

 Set the `REPO_URL` environment variable and clone your fork.
-Use HTTPS (not SSH) because Tower uses this url
+Use HTTPS (not SSH) because Tower uses this URL.
 ```
 export REPO_URL=https://github.com/<fork>/demo-scene